 One reason why a foldable iPhone could be a good thing is perfectly illustrated by this concept illustration made by Dutch industrial designer Roy Gilsing on behalf of Foldable Phone News.

 Those images perfectly illustrate how an iPhone could be unfolded to become, in effect, an iPad.
-Of course, the question is whether anyone would really want an iPhone that could transition into an iPad.
+Of course, the question is whether anyone would really want an iPhone that could transform into an iPad.

 Would such a device encourage more people to purchase an iPhone, or would the price be prohibitive?
 Would those of us who own both an iPhone and iPad prefer it if they were combined into a single device?
 Would the device cannibalise iPad sales?
 These are complex and potentially troubling questions, and we're not totally sold on the idea.